secretstartups/handbook/culture/inclusion/tmrg-gitlab-women/mentorship-program/index.html.md

 **I'd like to particiapte but I can't commit the entire length of the program.
 Can I still apply?**

 If you cannot commit to the 3 month program, please consider applying for a future mentorship program at GitLab.
-It's important that both mentors and mentees are available for the full 3 month program to acheive the best results.
+It's important that both mentors and mentees are available for the full 3 month program to achieve the best results.

-**I'm not elidigible to be a mentor or a mentee in this program.
+**I'm not eligible to be a mentor or a mentee in this program.
 What are my options for future participation?**

 The L&D team is working with the DIB team to create a mentor program framework that can be implemented for teams across GitLab.
 Please watch for updates on this iteration in FY22-Q3.